-When we compare this data to the previous section on squat-deadlift ratios and body-weight categories, we see a striking pattern.
-The lighter body-weight categories have a greater squat to deadlift ratio than the heavier body-weight categories.
+We see a striking pattern when we compare this data to the previous section on squat-deadlift ratios and body-weight categories.
+The lighter body-weight categories have a greater squat-to-deadlift ratio than the heavier body-weight categories.

 Someone who has longer legs and shorter arms will have more of a disadvantage while deadlifting.
 This may cause deadlift numbers to be less than squats.

 If you've been around powerlifting circles for some time, you'll have heard the term ‘leverages' used to describe whether a person is well-suited toward a particular lift or not.
 Someone's leverage will dictate how far the bar travels (range of motion).

 For example, someone who has shorter arms might have better levers in the bench press (shorter range of motion), whereas that same person would struggle more in the deadlift (longer range of motion).

 - Your genetics — how you're naturally built

 - Your technique — how you position your body around the barbell

 If your technique is sub-par, you're probably not going to be able to take advantage of any superior genetic advantage that you might have.